B.3.1 Data in base R

 Other packages with many small and large data sets include:

-This list is incidental and woefully incomplete.
+This list is incidental and only guaranteed to be incomplete.
 See Rdatasets for a more systematic collection of over 1300 datasets distributed through R and its packages.

 B.3.3 Online sources